Non-Commutative Worlds and Classical Constraints: Time Series and Discrete Physics

-Finally, we arrive at the simplest place.
-Time and the square root of minus one are inseparable in the temporal nexus.
-The square root of minus one is a symbol and algebraic operator for the simplest oscillatory process.
-As a symbolic form, i is an eigenform satisfying the equation
+A simplest and fundamental instance of these ideas is seen in the structure of $i = \sqrt{-1}.$ We view $i$ as an {\em iterant} \cite{Iterants}, a discrete elementary dynamical system repeating in time the values $\{\cdots -1,+1,-1,+1, \cdots\}.$ One can think of this system as resulting from the attempt to solve $i^2 = -1$ in the form $i = -1/i.$ Then one iterates the transformation $ x \longrightarrow -1/x$ and finds the oscillation from a starting value of $+1$ or $-1.$ In this sense $i$ is identical in concept to a {\em primordial time.} Furthermore the algebraic structure of the complex numbers emerges from two conjugate views of this discrete series as $[-1,+1]$ and $[+1,-1]$.
+We introduce a temporal shift operator $\eta$ such that $\eta [-1, +1] = [+1,-1]\eta$ and $\eta^2 = 1$ (sufficient to this purpose).
+Then we can define $i = [-1,+1]\eta,$ endowing it with one view of the discrete oscillation and the sensitivity to shift the clock when interacting with itself or with another operator.
+Note that if $e=[-1,+1]$ and we take $[a,b][c,d] = [ab,cd]$ and $-[a,b] = [-a,-b],$ then and Hence, with we have

+Here we see $i$ emerge in the non-commutative context of the Clifford algebra generated by $e$ and $\eta,$ and we see that in this way, $i$ becomes inextricably identified with elemental time, and so the physical substitution of $i t$ for $t$ (Wick rotation) becomes, in this epistemology, an act of recognition of the nature of time.
 One does not have an increment of time all alone as in classical $t. $ One has $it,$ a combination of an interval and the elemental dynamic that is time.
-With this understanding, we can return to the commutator for a discrete process and use $it$ for the temporal increment. \smallbreak
+With this understanding, we can return to the commutator for a discrete process and use $i \Delta t$ for the temporal increment. \smallbreak

 We found that discrete observation led to the commutator equation

 which we will simplify to

 taking $q$ for the position $x$ and $p/m$ for velocity, the time derivative of position and ignoring the time shifting operator on the right hand side of the equation. \smallbreak